 Using garment dimensions provided by the manufacturer is the best way to determine how an item will fit you.
 You should take into consideration your preferences and what you are wearing it for when choosing which size to order.

 The garment dimensions listed above are the actual size of the garment laid out flat.

 Measurement Notes: Chest is measured 1" below the armhole with garment laying flat.
-Sleeve from center of the neck to the cuff.

 Compare your actual body measurements to the garment measurements (you'll need to double the circumference measurement listed in the garment measurements) and allow room for movement.
 Manufacturers allow for a tolerance of + or - 1 inch.
 When in doubt or if you fall in between sizes, we suggest ordering a size up.

 If you have a garment and like the way it fits, you can measure it based on these steps then determine what the best size to order will be.